Brian Bruney: Chicago White Sox

-In December 2010, Bruney signed a minor league contract with the Chicago White Sox.
+On December 2, 2010, Bruney signed a minor league contract with the Chicago White Sox.
 He had his contract purchased on May 30, 2011.
 He made his debut with the White Sox on May 31 against the Boston Red Sox, allowing two runs in 2/3 of an inning.
-On August 5, the White Sox designated Bruney for assignment.
-He was released on August 15.
+On August 3, he was ejected for arguing a call with first base umpire Marvin Hudson.
+After the game, White Sox manager Ozzie Guillen and pitching coach Don Cooper both expressed displeasure with Bruney for getting ejected.
+Two days later, the White Sox designated Bruney for assignment.
+He was released on August 15 after he cleared waivers and refused an outright assignment.

-On November 29, 2011, Bruney re-signed a minor league contract with the White Sox.
-He was called up from AAA Charlotte on June 22, 2012, after Philip Humber was placed on the DL.
+On November 3, 2011, Bruney re-signed a minor league contract with the White Sox.
+He was called up from Triple-A Charlotte on June 22, 2012, after Philip Humber was placed on the disabled list.
+Bruney pitched in one game for Chicago and then went on the disabled list with a hip injury.
+After spending two months out of action and attempting to rehab the injury, he underwent season-ending hip surgery in August.
+He became a free agent following the season.

 Personal life

 As a child, Bruney was an extra in the movie Kindergarten Cop.
+He is married and has three children; Shelby, Bo, and Bree.

+Since the end of his playing career, Bruney is now a youth baseball and basketball coach in Astoria, Oregon.
+He also opened a restaurant in nearby Seaside in 2020.